Update: On requet, I have added times for Rodinal from EI 100-6400.

 |125||N||Kodak HC-110||1+31 (B)||21C / 70F||1st min + 10 secs each min||08:45|

-Are there any times you were looking for not listed here?
-Just leave a note in the comments and I’ll update the article.
-The same goes for developer combinations.
+Are there any times/developers/dilutions you were looking for not listed here?
+Leave a note in the comments and I’ll update the article.

 Which film would you like to see next?
 Leave a note below and I’ll see what I can do.